rails/rails/guides/source/testing.md

 index page.
 This will redirect the browser to `/articles/new`.

 Then the test will fill in the title and body of the article with the specified text.
-Once the fields are filled in "Create Article" is clicked on which will send a POST request to create the new article in the database.
+Once the fields are filled in, "Create Article" is clicked on which will send a POST request to create the new article in the database.

 We will be redirected back to the the articles index page and there we assert